heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 interesting content!

 The GitHub Discussions are a great way to interact with your peers and to learn new things.
-This is where official announcements will be made.
+This is where official announcements for the teaching unit will be made.
 You should receive notifications when a new discussion is created and you are mentioned.

 ### Go further